-294 new bats were tagged this year.
+233 new bats were tagged this year.
 The RFID scanners and apps developed for smart phones by the DOC electronics team in 2021 were still used this year.
-There have been some teething problems with the software on the new DOC phones, but it was fixed with a software update on the apps.
 This is still working well as a time efficient method to input records for captured bats directly into the database.